hat-open/hat-event/docs/event.rst

 Each module represents predefined and configurable closely related functions that can modify the process of registering new events or initiate new event registration sessions.
-When created, module is provided with reference to Engine which can be used for registering and querying events.
-Responsibility of each module, upon creation, is to create its own source identifier `Source.id` which will be unique for single Event Server process execution(`Source.type` is ``MODULE``).
+When created, module is provided with reference to `Engine`_ which can be used for registering and querying events and it's own unique source identification (used in case of registering new events).

+Implementation of specific module can be maintained independently of Event Server implementation.
+Location of Python module implementing Event Server's module is defined by Event Server's configuration.

 Backend